Corporate Simplification and Value Extraction Services

 HMRC Extra Statutory Concession C16

 An allowance given by HMRC allowing payment from a company to the shareholders as if there had been a Liquidation.

 Benefits include lower costs through avoiding a liquidation process.
 It is restricted to a maximum of £25,000 capital value.

 The removal of a company from the Companies House Register through a direct application made by the directors.

 Benefits include substantially lower costs than with a formal liquidation procedure.

-Opus Restructuring has a specialist team led by partners Trevor Binyon and Jo Rolls, which is focussed on corporate restructuring and simplification projects.
+Opus has a specialist team which is focused on corporate restructuring and simplification projects.
 We are committed to providing pragmatic and solutions-based advice in a cost effective manner and dedicated to providing bespoke services to meet our clients’ requirements.
 We have worked for many major UK and foreign corporates in this area, including FTSE 100 and UK 500 groups.

 The Budget 2016 has made a broad ranging set of… Read More »